Foxton Fizz: History

 According to Foxton Fizz Ltd, the company has been in operation since 1918.
-And there are numerous Manawatu Herald articles from 1918 which mention the cordial factory supporting the Patriotic Shop in early January, suffering a fire in February, reopening for business in March, and advertising from November to December.
+There are numerous Manawatu Herald articles from 1918 which mention the cordial factory supporting the Patriotic Shop in early January, suffering a fire in February, reopening for business in March, and advertising from November to December.
 However, there are also Newspaper articles from 1915 advertising a job at the factory.
 This suggests the 1918 start date is arbitrary and incorrect.
 The most likely start date for Foxton's cordial factory is actually in 1913 as a Newspaper from 1938 celebrating 50 years of the Foxton Borough mentions 1913 being the factory's year of establishment.

 The Foxton Fizz factory operated on 8 Whyte Street for a century, delivering their drinks around New Zealand in wooden crates.
 The drink was served in lunch bars and hotels.
 The business began to decline due to the rise in Coca-Cola sales in regional New Zealand.
 One initiative to try and counter the entry of Coca-Cola was offering a home drop service similar to a milk delivery.
 However, the service ended following the advent of vending machines.

 The first identifiable owner (from 1918 at least) was William Arnold Oliver Stevenson.
 He ran the business until the 1st of August 1925.
 Before owning the cordial factory, he had been involved in the flax industry (in 1907) and Mr R. N. Speirs’ timber yard (in 1914).
 His time in charge was eventful with a fire in February 1918 and with him being taken to court in 1921.
 Stevenson was one of many cordial manufacturers in the district (Manawatu?
 Horowhenua?) who were prosecuted for breaching the Foods and Drugs Act, “For using saccharine in the manufacture of lemonade.”
 Stevenson’s lawyer, “Pleaded guilty, and stated that the defendant had used saccharin only at the time of the sugar shortage, and had he not done so he would have had to close down.”
 Stevenson was made to pay £2 10s, another 7s, and a further 10s 6d for the analyst's certificate.